signalfx/splunk-otel-react-native/README.md

 ## Overview

 This library lets you autoinstrument React Native applications.
 Minimum supported React Native version is 0.67.
-For using with older versions see [here](#older-versions).
+To instrument applications running on React Native versions lower than 0.67, see [Instrument lower versions](instrument-lower-versions).

 ## Get started